cherylberger/MechaCar_Statistical_Analysis-/README.md

 Linear regression models are used to predict future outcomes using existing data.
 Regression analysis can be single or multi-variate depending on the available data and desired outcomes.
 For this analysis we will use a

 #### Create a new Rscript file and name it MechaCarChallenge.R
+*Add the following code to the MechaCar_challenge.RScript file*

 #### Install the required libraries
 library(dplyr)